 Note, too, that Luke in 10:39 writes that “a woman named Martha … had a sister called Mary.”
 Luke has already introduced us to Mary Magdalene (8:2), yet he tells us here that Martha’s sister was “called Mary,” as if introducing a new figure.

-If Mary Magdalene were Mary of Bethany, why would the Gospel writers always identify her by her surname except in these episodes?
+If Mary Magdalene were Mary of Bethany, why would the Gospel writers always identify her by her toponym except in these episodes?

-Why would Luke introduce Mary as a new figure after already introducing Mary Magdalene?
+Why would Luke introduce Mary of Bethany as a new figure after already introducing Mary Magdalene?

 Why would John cross-reference the two incidents with Mary of Bethany, yet omit any similar cross-referencing with the episodes where he mentions Mary Magdalene?